-Azure Domain Name System (DNS ) uses a global network of name servers to provide fast responses to DNS queries.
+Azure DNS uses a global network of name servers to provide fast responses to DNS queries.
 It was first announced at the Microsoft Ignite conference in Chicago in May of 2015.
 They use Anycast networking, so DNS queries automatically route to the closest name servers to give you the best possible performance.
-According to datanyze.com at this moment it has a small market share compared to the main competitor

-Go to DMARC generator tool and generate a new record.
-Copy the generated DMARC record given in the red box.
+3. Go to EasyDMARC’s DMARC generator tool and create a new record.

-Use name _dmarc.yourdomain.com to paste the generated DMARC record.
+5. Use name _dmarc.yourdomain.com and paste the DMARC record into your Azure DMARC record.

-If this is the first time DMARC record is set for your domain then we STRONGLY RECOMMEND to use the “Monitoring” policy.
+- If this is the first time DMARC record is set for your domain, then we STRONGLY RECOMMEND using the “None” policy.

-You can read about DMARC and policies here: add a link that will describe what are those policies and why beginners should use monitoring
+- You can read about what is DMARC here: add a link that will describe what are those policies and why beginners should use monitoring

 Sign up for EasyDMARC and get recommendations for when the policy shall be changed.
-EasyDMARC will help with monitoring, our alerts and notifications will suggest you to create right configurations.
-When your domain is safe EasyDMARC will suggest you to change it p=reject with the goal oriented alerts.
+EasyDMARC will help with monitoring and creating the right configurations.
+When your domain is safe, EasyDMARC will suggest you change it p=reject with the goal-oriented alerts.

 - Sign up for EasyDMARC

-- Add you domain to get the suggested DMARC record
+- Add your domain to get the suggested DMARC record